freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/json-apis-and-ajax/handle-click-events-with-javascript-using-the-onclick-property.md

 });
 ```

-You can implement event handlers that go inside of the <code>DOMContentLoaded</code> function.
-You can implement an <code>onclick</code> event handler which triggers when the user clicks on the element with id <code>getMessage</code>, by adding the following code:
+You can implement event handlers that go inside of the `DOMContentLoaded` function.
+You can implement an `onclick` event handler which triggers when the user clicks on the element with id `getMessage`, by adding the following code:

 ```js
 document.getElementById('getMessage').onclick = function(){};